 Each instructor’s guide also has a fairly brief explanation of how the curriculum works, the aforementioned reproducible pages, lists of required books and experiment kits, and a master supply list of items needed for other experiments and activities.

 The books selected for each course are outstanding.
-For example, Chemistry 2 books are the Usborne Internet-Linked Science Encyclopedia; Usborne Internet-Linked Mysteries and Marvels of Science; Fizz, Bubble & Flash; Adventures with Atoms and Molecules; The Mystery of the Periodic Table; and Geology Rocks!
+For example, Chemistry 2 books are The Usborne Science Encyclopedia; Fizz, Bubble & Flash; Smithsonian Exploratorium of Science; Janice VanCleave's Chemistry for Every Kid; The Mystery of the Periodic Table; and Explore Rocks and Minerals!: 20 Great Projects, Activities, Experiements.
 These are mostly colorful, illustrated books that children will love to explore on their own.
-Even better, both Chemistry 2 and Physics 2 use the same two Usborne books so you can save on the second course by purchasing a less expensive package that does not include those two books.
+Even better, both Chemistry 2 and Physics 2 use the same Usborne and Smithsonian books, so you can save on the second course by purchasing a less expensive package that does not include those two books.
 You will develop a great science library with the books from these courses.

 While the curriculum itself reflects a Christian worldview, most of the resource books do not.
 The introduction to each book suggests using encounters with secular or materialist viewpoints in the resource books as opportunities for discussion rather than skipping over them.
 I also suggest that since the resource books are your primary source of information, Christian parents might want to add discussion about God’s design or presence when it seems appropriate.